Adviser Grant Program

 The objectives of this project are to identify

-- Opportunities to design service-learning projects related to social responsibility, or
+- Opportunities and design initiatives or pilot projects related to social responsibility, or

-- Opportunities to strengthen current social responsibility or sustainability initiatives as service-learning projects, and
+- Opportunities to strengthen current social responsibility or sustainability initiatives of individuals and the campus, and

-- Opportunities to create cross-campus collaborations and new initiatives among student organizations through institutional service-learning centers.
+- Opportunities to create cross-campus collaborations and new initiatives among student organizations.